dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 3: Amateur scientist (Hospital)
 ....more with Come later...

-Side Quest: Some dude is causing trouble, demanding Vaccine for his girlfriend
+-Side Quest: Some dude is causing trouble, demanding Vaccine for his girlfriend
-Outcome: 1: Shoot him
+-Outcome: 1: Shoot him
          2: Pressure your collegue to give him vaccine
          3: Negotiate with the dude
          4: Neutual, Ignore the matter, saving the world is better than saving kitty stuck in a tree.